-- Elevate the operative leg to chest level whenever possible to decrease swelling. - Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under the foot/ankle. - Use crutches to assist with walking you will be NONWEIGHTBEARING x2 weeks following surgery - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) for the first 7-10 days following surgery. - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - NO driving until instructed otherwise by physician - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable
+- Elevate the operative leg to chest level whenever possible to decrease swelling. - Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under the foot/ankle. - Use crutches to assist with walking you are able to bear as much weight as tolerated on operative leg unless otherwise instructed.
+You must weightbear with the brace on locked in full extension after surgery.
+Do not walk without brace on. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) for the first 7-10 days following surgery. - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - NO driving until instructed otherwise by physician - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable